 Milliput’s main distinction is it’s hardness once fully cured, much harder than a polymer clay.
 I use it for small or delicate forms which I really want to last .. small, because Milliput is more expensive than Super Sculpey.
 It is much more difficult to model freely with, having far too much ‘push-back’.
 The two component parts of Milliput need to be mixed together in equal amounts and the window for modelling before Milliput becomes too hard is 1 – 1.5 hours.
 For more information on Milliput, there is a summary in the alphabetical Lexicon or now a longer article in the Materials section under modelling.

-Just for the heck of it, out of interest and for those of you who are really price-conscious here is a comparison I put together earlier this year (2013).
+Just for the heck of it, out of interest and for those of you who are really price-conscious here is a comparison I put together earlier ( updated May 2017).
 I have taken prices from the sculptor’s shop Tiranti in London, which I know are fairly average or ‘reasonable’ .. not the cheapest but certainly not the highest!
 I have compared the price per kilo even if the materials are not normally packaged in this amount and where there is a price range it reflects the cheaper price for larger amounts:

 The principle of ‘controlled limitation’